Programer-Turtle/PythonOS/README.md

 - `NameCheck` A basic script that allows you to compare names to an unfinished name.
 - `NameScrambled` A basic script that allows you to scramble a list of names.
 - `NameUnscramble` A basic script tha allows to check if a scrambled name is part of a list of unscrambled names.
+- `Calculator` A basic calulator that can add, subtract, multiplt, divide, and use posistive exponents.
+This porgram runs using Operations.
+Operations GitHub: https://github.com/Programer-Turtle/Operations

 # System Actions
 Contains actions that are used system wise.